DLR-SC/tigl/doc/installation.md

 TiGL uses a code generator to automatically generate C++ classes from the xml schema definition of CPACS in `cpacs_gen_input/cpacs_schema.xsd`.
 These generated classes are stored in `src/generated` and can be customized by hand-written code.
 Whenever a new CPACS node is added or the underlying CPACS schema of TIGL changes, the code generator must be triggered for the new schema.

-The code generator is includes as a git submodule to this repository.
+The code generator is included as a git submodule to this repository.
 For convenience, there is a pixi task to generate the code

     pixi run generate